xizhen-cai/sample_project/README.md

-You can find the project webpage at
+You can find the project webpage at the following url

 (https://xizhen-cai.github.io/sample_project/)